 Dr. Kathryn Jedrziewski, Deputy Director of Penn’s Institute on Aging (IOA) since 2001, also serves as Alzheimer’s Disease Core Center (ADCC) Administrator.
 In that role, she is active in a nationwide network of fellow Center administrators on issues relating to the administration of NIH/NIA funds.

 Dr. Jedrziewski received her PhD from the University of Pennsylvania in 1991.
 She has worked in gerontology and geriatrics for the past thirty years.

 Business & Administrative Support

-Maria joined the Geriatric Psychiatry Section in 2007 as Dr. Arnold’s Administrative Assistant and took on support for Penn Memory Center business matters in 2008.
-Maria assists Dr. Arnold, Eileen Mergliano, and Felicia Greenfield in all administrative, faculty affairs, and financial activities for the PMC.
+Maria joined Penn in 2007 as an administrative assistant in the Department of Psychiatry, Geriatric Psychiatry Section and took on support for Penn Memory Center administrative matters in 2008 under former director Dr. Steven Arnold.
+In May 2015, Maria took over as administrative coordinator to co-directors Dr. Jason Karlawish and Dr. David Wolk.
+She handles all administrative issues and assists in project management, event coordination, and financial activities for the PMC.
 She has an AS degree in Business Administration from Peirce College.

 Information Technology & Database Management